 The NSF I/UCRC program provides funding for administration of the center, but industry members’ annual membership fees pay for the bulk of the center’s research in a pre-competitive, shared-intellectual-property arrangement.

 Our Industrial Advisory Board plays an active role in the selection, direction, and review of our research projects.
 Our research focus areas are chosen by our Industrial Advisory Board from proposals submitted by our faculty members at UA, USC, and UWM.
 These project areas aim to integrate technological advances with projected industrial needs.

 Feel free to contact us if you have any questions or are interested in joining our growing efforts in advancing power electronics technology.

 GRAPES leadership is at the forefront of power electronics research and methodology, with over 250 total published papers, articles, and books in the Electrical Engineering field.

 Our leaders bring both academic acumen and industry experience to bear on guiding GRAPES research, and on keeping GRAPES members, faculty, and students aware of current concerns, industry needs, and developments in power grid technology.

-Distinguished Professor & Executive Director, UA
+Associate Professor & Executive Director, UA

 Dr. Yue Zhao received a Ph.D. degree in electrical engineering from the University of Nebraska-Lincoln, Lincoln, USA, in 2014.
 He was an Assistant Professor in the Department of Electrical and Computer Engineering at the Virginia Commonwealth University (VCU), Richmond, USA, in 2014-2015.